delfick/whirlwind/README.rst

 Changlog
 --------

+0.9.0 - TBD
+    * The SimpleWebSocketBase and WSHandler handlers now take in a ``final_future`` which is used to stop the websocket stream when it is cancelled.
+    * Websocket streams that take in child messages will now use the request future on the websocket to know when to stop.

 0.8.0 - 12 March 2020
     * The status of a response when there is an exception will now look at: